DataDog/documentation/content/graphing/miscellaneous/functions.md

 {{< img src="graphing/miscellaneous/functions/anomalies_graph.png" alt="anomalies graph" responsive="true" popup="true" style="width:80%;">}}

-The function has two parameters.
-The first parameter is for selecting which algorithm is used.
-The second parameter is labeled `bounds`, and you can tune this to change the width of the gray band.
-You may think of `bounds` like standard deviations; a value of 2 or 3 should be large enough to include most "normal" points.
+The function has two parameters:

+* The first parameter is for selecting which algorithm is used.
+* The second parameter is labeled `bounds`, tune it to change the width of the gray band. `bounds` can be interpreted as the standard deviations for your algorithm; a value of 2 or 3 should be large enough to include most "normal" points.

 See our [Anomaly Monitor][2] page for more info.

 ### outliers()
 Highlight outliers series; see our [Outlier Monitor][3] page for more info.